lalitha145/concepts/life-skills-track/NoSql.md

 NoSQL databases refer to non-relational databases that store data in a flexible, natural way.
 They are not restricted to SQL and can handle various types of data formats and structures.

 ## Types of NoSQL Databases
-**1.Document-Oriented Databases:** Store data in documents similar to JSON objects.
+**1. Document-Oriented Databases:** Store data in documents similar to JSON objects.
 Examples: MongoDB, Couchbase.

 A typical document will look like the following: